jessypouliot98/LearnToWeb/Lesson_01/README.md

 # Lesson - 01

-1) create a html file called index.html
+1) create an html file called index.html
 2) add a title and a paragraph
 3) add an image
 4) link a css file to the document